 Browser does not support script.

-Specialise in either Composition or Musicology and Ethnomusicology by selecting from a wide range of modules inside and outside the department.
-Ideal as a foundation for further research or composition at doctoral level or to build on existing skills.
+You can specialise in either Composition or Musicology and Ethnomusicology by selecting from a wide range of modulesacross Arts and Humanities.

 Intensively taught programme covering a wide range of specialised topics.